bertt/quantized-mesh-tile-cs/README.md

 [![NuGet Status](http://img.shields.io/nuget/v/quantized-mesh-tile.svg?style=flat)](https://www.nuget.org/packages/quantized-mesh-tile/)

-A .NET library for decoding a quantized mesh tile into vertices.
+A .NET library for decoding a Cesium terrain tile (format quantized mesh) into a collection of triangles.

+The vertices of the triangles contains WGS84 coordinates and height values.

 More info about the quantized mesh format: https://github.com/AnalyticalGraphicsInc/quantized-mesh